How to Prepare for Running in the Heat

 Be Flexible with Your Schedule:

+Finally, when preparing to run in the heat, be flexible!
 Whether you need to run inside or run early, don’t be afraid to change your plan.
 Run at the best time of the day.
-Until you are adapted to the heat, run in the coolest part of the day
+Until you are adapted to the heat, run in the coolest part of the day.

 There is no shame in running on the treadmill, especially when it’s the safest option.
+Preparing to run in the heat means making smart choices.
 You can usually find me there at least once per week.
-Plus by running inside, you can stay cool and keep your core body temperature lower.
-If you are unable to start running until later in the afternoon, you can do that safely inside.
+Plus, you can stay cool by running inside and keeping your core body temperature lower.
+If you cannot start running until later in the afternoon, you can do that safely inside.

 Questions for you:

-What are some tips you have for running in the heat?
+What are some tips you have to prepare to run in the heat?

 Do you like summer or winter running better?